LahariReddyMuthyala/braindrles/README.md

-# braindr
+# braindrles

-> a firebase app for braindr: Tinder for brains
+> a firebase app for braindrles: Tinder for brains with lesions (a derivative of braindr)

+## Note: Documentation for data review for all (aka alldr) in process; more to come

 ## Firebase setup